dantrevino/talks/2018-03-14-Build-Decentralized-Applications-with-Blockstack/tutorial.md

 }
 ```

-### The Javascript ###
+## The Javascript ##

-9. Initialize blockstack, set up a user object and a filename constant
+First we'll do some basic housekeeping ... initialize blockstack, set up a user object and a filename constant

 ```
 const blockstack = window.blockstack
 var user = null
 const STORAGE_FILE = 'sketch.png'
 ```
-This is self explanatory.
-We want variable handlers to access Blockstack functionality.

-10. Now lets get started with authentication.
+Now lets get started with fun parts...
+Blockstack authentication/authorization.
 We'll check for user login.
 If user is logged in show "app" div.
 If user is not logged in show "landing" div.
 This is a routine pattern.
 We want to hide the application content until the user is logged in.
 The landing page $('#landing') will include only a 'Sign-In with Blockstack' button.
 The application $('#app') will house the primary application content.

 Key Blockstack functions:
 * __blockstack.redirectToSignIn()__: Generates an authentication request and redirects the user to the Blockstack browser to approve the sign in request.
 * __blockstack.isUserSignedIn()__: Check if a user is currently signed in.
 * __blockstack.handlePendingSignIn()__:  Tries to process any pending sign in request by returning a Promise that resolves to the user data object if the sign in succeeds.
 * __blockstack.loadUserData()__:  Retrieves the user data object.
 The user's profile is stored in the key profile.
-* __blockstack.signUserOut()__:
-* __blockstack.Person()__
+* __blockstack.signUserOut()__:  Sign the user out and optionally redirect to given location.

 First, we'll look at the Blockstack sign-in and sign-out functions:

 __blockstack.redirectToSignIn()__

 __blockstack.signUserOut()__

 ```